se-edu/addressbook-level3/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Manage contacts faster than with a typical mouse-driven GUI application.

 ### User stories